danibarna/floodGAM/data/README.md

     ## 282: 9800004  1980     FALSE
     ## 283: 9800004  1981     FALSE

-There are 70 years where we have data in HYKVALP-ICECORR but not in HYDAG.
+There are 70 unique station - year combinations where we have data in HYKVALP-ICECORR but not in HYDAG.
 For the remaining 14,156 unique station - year combinations where we have data in both HYKVALP-ICECORR and HYDAG, we perform an annual maximum check:

 Calculate the annual maxima using HYDAG.
 Check if HYKVALP-ICECORR contains an observation within +/- 48 hours of the date the annual